Intelligent-SR-Imaging/Meta-rLLS-VSIM/README.md

 There are two deep learning model in the process of 3D isotropic reconstruction.
 One is the meta-learning empowered virtual structured illumination super-resolution ([Meta-VSI-SR](#Meta-VSI-SR)) model which can realize isotropic super-resolution reconstruction in lateral.
 The other is the dubbed Richardson-Lucy dual-cycle fusion network ([RL-DFN](#RL-DFN)) which fuses two data views captured by the rLLSM system (before or after processed by the VSI-SR model) with comlementary resolution into an isotropic data volume.

 We provide here the tutorial of the implementation of Meta-VSI-SR and RL-DFN, you can follow the instructions to run the training, finetune and testing demo code.
+When you run our demo code, please make sure all operations are based on the root of the downloaded folder.

 <!-- TOC -->
 * [2D Isotropic Reconstruction via Meta-VSI-SR](#Meta-VSI-SR)